 Pay attention to your marketing automation data because it tells you what kinds of things your leads are interested in clicking on, and it shows you what kinds of personalized messages reach them most effectively.

-5) Automate to ease lead generation efforts.
+5) Automate to improve lead generation efforts.

-Comprehensive data (and the analysis and management of the data) is the fuel that feeds the majority of successful lead generation efforts today.
 You no longer have to worry about sounding robotic with automation considering the access available today to accurate customer data.

 Your marketing automation data tells you what kinds of things your leads are interested in clicking on.
 It helps provide them with the types of materials they genuinely want to see.
 It shows you what kinds of personalized messages resonate with them the most.